sven91swe/water_level/setup/README.md

 If you run it and then alter it you will manually need to remove the previous user and database.

+# Access from internet
+To be able to access the Raspberry Pi that hosts the php pages one needs to connect it to a router and to needed port forwarding on ports:
+- 80 for HTTP
+- 22 for SSH

+Do so at your own judgement of how secure your login to the raspberry pi is.

-# DuckDNS or other dynamic DNS
+## DuckDNS or other dynamic DNS
 I have used DuckDNS in the past, follow their instructions to set it up with a cronjob.